eclipse-tractusx/item-relationship-service/docs/arc42.md

 The IRS consists of 4 main components:

-1. the REST API to view and control Jobs
+1. the REST API to view and control jobs
 2. the asynchronous job processing engine
 3. the job and payload persistence
 4. the AAS connector